Enterprise-CMCS/managed-care-review/docs/Configuration.md

 Read by Trace Context

 This URL defines where we export traces to.
 It should differ between local dev and deployed environments.

+### `LD_SDK_KEY`

+Read by `app-api`

+This is the key for Launch Darkly SDK access in our backend.
+There is one per environment of local/dev/val/prod.

+### `REACT_APP_LD_CLIENT_ID`

+Read by `app-web`

+This is the client ID for Launch Darkly in our frontend.
+This key is designed to have limited access since it's exposed in our client side code.
+There is one per environment of local/dev/val/prod.